 - YTV, the Canadian version of Nickelodeon.
 Corus is also the owner of Canada's own Nickelodeon.
 Remember when we mentioned that Corus is buying their remaining stakes in Teletoon and Cartoon Network as well?
 A company that owns every single children's TV outlet in Canada?

-- Not quite, because DHX is buying Family, Disney XD, and Disney Junior.
-And BBC Kids is owned by Knowledge Network, so its not a complete monopoly.
+- Not quite, because DHX (who is a mega corp for owning and producing children's programming itself) is buying Family, Disney XD, and Disney Junior.
+And BBC Kids is owned by Knowledge Network (BC's public broadcaster), so its not a complete monopoly.
+Let's make that "nearly every single children's TV outlet in Canada."

 Local 24-Hour News Networks (in English)